-A ball value adjustment simulates a situation where the ball is played with short passes when defending team does not try aggressively to take ball off.
-Either the controlling team can improve its position (when ball value drops) or its space is reduced for further option (ball value goes higher)
+A ball value adjustment simulates the event inside the target area for example short passes or non-aggressive defence.
+Either the controlling team can improve its positions (in which case the ball value drops) or its space is reduced for further playing options (in which case the ball value goes higher).